 Fourthly—The number and description of professorships; and

-Fifthly—Such general provisions as might properly be enacted by the Legislature, for the better organizing and governing the University.”
+Fifthly—Such general provisions as might properly be enacted by the Legislature, for the better organizing and governing the University.2

 Clearly more was on the table than choosing a site for the university, but it was only in Charlottesville, in sight of Monticello, that Jefferson’s long-contemplated vision would be fulfilled.

-The Virginia senator set out to improve upon that advantage by persuading Governor James P. Preston to appoint delegates who were known to be sympathetic to Jefferson’s plans.
-Cabell remarked in a February 20 letter to Jefferson, “I think we are safe in the hands of the Executive.”
-Indeed they were, as Preston appointed delegates who were known supporters of a university in Albemarle, from families that had donated money to Central College, or had political ties with Jefferson and Cabell.6
+The Virginia senator set out to improve upon that advantage by persuading Governor James P. Preston to appoint delegates who were known to be sympathetic to Jefferson’s plans.4 Cabell remarked in a February 20 letter to Jefferson, “I think we are safe in the hands of the Executive.”5 Indeed they were, as Preston appointed delegates who were known supporters of a university in Albemarle, from families that had donated money to Central College, or had political ties with Jefferson and Cabell.6

-“As to myself, I should be ready to do anything in my power for the institution; but that is not the exact question.
-Would it promote the success of the institution most for me to be in or out of it?
-Out of it, I believe.
-It is still to depend ultimately on the will of the Legislature; and that has its uncertainties.
-There are fanatics both in religion and politics, who, without knowing me personally, have long been taught to consider me as a raw head and bloody bones, and as we can afford to lose no votes in that body, I do think it would be better that you should be named for our district.
-Do not consider this as mock-modesty; it is the cool and deliberate act of my judgment.
-I believe the institution would be more popular without me than with me; and this is the most important consideration---and I am confident that you would be a more efficient member of that body than I should.
-Do, then, dear sir, act on this subject without any scruples as to me or your self.
-Regard nothing but the good of the cause.9
+[A]s to myself, I should be ready to do any thing in my power for the institution. but that is not the exact question. would it promote the success of the institution most for me to be in or out of it? out of it I believe. it is still to depend ultimately on the will of the legislature, and that has it’s uncertainties. there are fanatics both in religion and politics who without knowing me personally have long been taught to consider me as a rawhead & bloody bones. and as we can afford to lose no votes in that body I do think it would be better that you should be named for our district. do not consider this as mock-modesty, it is the cool & deliberate act of my judgment.
+I believe the institution would be more popular without me than with me; and this is the most important consideration: and I am confident you would be a more efficient member of that body than I should. do then, Dear Sir, act on this subject without any scruples as to me or yourself. regard nothing but the good of the cause.9

 In the end, Cabell and his advisors decided it was more important to have Jefferson on the commission than not.
 It was a proper and fortunate choice, as the sage of Monticello went about his typical meticulous preparation of details concerning all aspects of the Assembly’s charge to the commission, gathering population data demonstrating Charlottesville’s central position in the state, as well as laying out plans for buildings, a curriculum, professorships, and university governance.